 While the early wake-up call is slightly painful, it always feels great to get outside and squeeze in a workout before heading home to eat and drink the day away.
 And it’s become a tradition with my dad that I cherish and look forward to every year.

-According to Running USA, I’m not alone.
-In 2018, nearly 1.2 million people registered to run or walk a race on Thanksgiving Day.
-But this year, like many celebrations, the Thanksgiving tradition will look a bit different.
-My local turkey trot has gone virtual, issuing digital bibs, providing tools to help you map your own course and allowing runners to complete their race any time this week.
+Like many celebrations, the Thanksgiving tradition may look a bit different post-pandemic.
+My local turkey trot went virtual last year and is doing the same this year, issuing digital bibs, providing tools to help you map your own course and allowing runners to complete their race any time this week.

-If your local event is still on, it may look different than previous years.
+If your local event is back on, it may still look different than previous years.
 The good news?
-This is one tradition that you can still participate in.
-“In general these are the types of events and things that we can do around the holiday to give us some sense of normalcy,” said Dr. Iahn Gonsenhauser, chief quality and patient safety officer at the Ohio State Wexner Medical Center, who has been involved in developing COVID-19 safety protocols for Ohio State University students.
-“If this is something that you do every year it would be a shame to miss out on it because there is a safe way to do it and it can provide you just a little peace of mind and a little bit of soothing for your soul at a time where it’s going to be challenging to find it where we normally would.”
+This is one tradition that you can feel safe participating in.
+“In general these are the types of events and things that we can do around the holiday to give us some sense of normalcy,” said Dr. Iahn Gonsenhauser, chief quality and patient safety officer at the Ohio State Wexner Medical Center, who was involved in developing COVID-19 safety protocols for Ohio State University students.
+“If this is something that you do every year it would be a shame to miss out on it because there is a safe way to do it and it can provide you just a little peace of mind and a little bit of soothing for your soul.”

 Here’s everything you need to know to keep the tradition alive (and safe) this year.